1imo/New-NEA/README.md

 - User interface and user experience design

-- Security and privacy considerations
+- Security and privacy

 - Future enhancements and optimisations

-The documentation showcases my ability to analyse requirements, design solutions, and communicate technical concepts.
+The documentation showcases my ability to analyse, design and implement robust solutions using technical concepts to real-world problems.

 ##### Conclusion

-The Social Social Media project exemplifies my A2 A Level Computer Science AQA NEA, which demonstrates my capability to not only competently write code but also examine existing systems and clearly understand how they could be improved to enhance functionality or experience.
+The Social Social Media project showcases my A2 A Level Computer Science AQA NEA.
+It demonstrates my capability to hopefully write code competently, examine existing systems, and clearly understand how they could be improved to enhance functionality or experience.
 The development of this project has been heavily influenced by my vision of how social networking platforms should be developed in the future.
 Therefore, my motivation for creating it lies in the philosophy that social media exists to enable users to communicate effectively, openly, and honestly with one another within their terms of control without compromising their privacy or interest and keeping them engaged in meaningful interactions.

-For a deeper look at the project, including source code, design documents, and evaluation, see the documentation and code at this repository.
+From this project, I have come away with an understanding that systems must be designed beforehand for consistency and thought throughout.
+My future projects will likely be less haphazard and more planned since testing showed me the discrepancies and weaknesses of my code.

 To read more about the project, including code, design documents, and evaluation, check out the documentation and code in this repository.